The time to file your tax returns is coming soon

 8 min read

-What Is Relief under Section 89(1)
+What Is Relief under Section 89(1)?

 Tax is calculated on your total income received during the year.
-If your total income includes any past dues paid in the current year, you may be worried about paying a higher tax on such arrears (usually tax rates have gone up over the years).
+If your total income includes any past dues paid in the current year, you may be worried about paying a higher tax on such arrears (usually, tax rates have gone up over the years).
 To save you from any additional burden of tax due to delay in receiving income, the tax laws allow a relief under Section 89(1).
-If you have received any portion of your salary in arrears or in advance, or you have received a family pension in arrears, you are allowed some tax relief under Section 89(1) read along with Rule 21A.
+If you have received any portion of your salary in arrears or in advance, or you have received a family pension in arrears, you are allowed some tax relief under Section 89(1), read along with Rule 21A.

-In simple words, you are saved from paying more tax because of delay in payment to you.
+In simple words, you are saved from paying more tax because of the delay in payment to you.

 You can read in detail about how to calculate relief under Section 89(1) – Here